 Iain Burgess is a full time, highly qualified Massage Therapist.
 His expertise is in restoring ranges of movement and relieving pain and stiffness in soft tissue, both for sports and non-sports people.
 Qualified to level 5 in Sports and Remedial Massage from St Mary’s University College and with ITEC diplomas in sports massage, holistic massage and certificates in many further massage types and techniques, Iain is a member of the Sports Massage Association and Complementary Therapists Association.

-Jacqueline Ball qualified in 1993 with Sports Massage and Sports Injury Diplomas gained from St Mary’s University College.
-Since 2001 she has taught ITEC Diplomas in Sports Therapy, Sports Massage, Holistic Massage at Adult Education Colleges.
-She is a Stott Certified Pilates Instructor.
+Jacqueline Ball qualified in 1993 with Sports Massage and Sports Injury Diplomas gained from St Mary’s University College, later teaching ITEC Sports Massage Diplomas in Adult Education.
+Current study includes Osteopathy and Level 5 Sports Therapy.
 Other skills include Aromatherapy, Reflexology and Maternity Massage.
 Jacqueline is a member of the Sports Therapy Association.
-A brief foray into adult nursing gave her an interest in working with the elderly and patients with neurological conditions.
+A brief foray into adult nursing gave her an interest in working with the elderly and neurological conditions.
 These client groups are particularly welcomed.
 Read Jacqueline’s personal profile

 Sagara Palliyage graduated from the University of Westminster and received full membership of the Society of Chiropodists and Podiatrists, State Registration and Certificate in Local Anaesthesia in July 1998.
 His main interest is in Biomechanics and Sports Injuries, and to extend and develop his knowledge of sports injuries.
 He is currently undertaking undergraduate studies in physiotherapy and an MSc programme in the Management of Lower Limb Musculoskeletal Pathologies.